Non-Solicitation Agreements in Texas

 Intellectual property and trade secrets give companies their competitive edge.
 Naturally, it’s in the interests of business owners to protect their most important assets proactively, and to create the comprehensive safeguards which allow for enforcement when violations create exposure to harm and losses.
 Non-solicitation agreements can be an important part of these preventative measures.

-At Hendershot, Cannon & Hisey, P.C., our business law and litigation team has extensive experience counseling clients in a range of industries in matters of contract drafting, intellectual property and trade secret protection, and the comprehensive legal oversight needed to ensure a solid foundation for future success – both in their market of choice and, if need be, the courtroom.
+At Hendershot, Cowart & Hisey, P.C., our business law and litigation team has extensive experience counseling clients in a range of industries in matters of contract drafting, intellectual property and trade secret protection, and the comprehensive legal oversight needed to ensure a solid foundation for future success – both in their market of choice and, if need be, the courtroom.

 Why Choose HCH?

 - Nationally Recognized Texas Trial Lawyers